College Partnership Program (CPP)

 About the College Partnership Program

-The primary goal of the College Partnership Program (CPP) is to increase the number of students, particularly first generation and minority students, that enroll and succeed in college.
+The goal of the College Partnership Program (CPP) is to increase the number of students, particularly first-generation and traditionally underrepresented students, that enroll and succeed in college.

 Services provided by the College Partnership Program include: